 I was reading a white paper recently that touched on the role between HR and the CEO, and it was something I have experienced personally and never took the time to put into words.
+This relationship is highly strategic, as I write about in this post on HR being the CEO’s trusted advisor.
 There are a few key roles that the head of HR plays when it comes to the CEO, and I have listed a few below.
 But first, a quote:

 75% of CEOs say their relationship with the head of HR is close and trustful and 76% hail it as one of their most valued.